Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/www/what_we_achieved.md

 ## Cost Reduction
 ### Replacing coloured LEDs

-- Replacing the 3 battery status LEDs with one single LED would reduce the cost
+- Replacing the 3 battery status LEDs with one single LED would reduce the cost of the light, which is a primary objective.

 <img src="https://github.com/user-attachments/assets/962bd02d-dfdb-4951-8aaa-53aef2dadd6a" width="200"/>